Yaziwel/Region-Attention-Transformer-for-Medical-Image-Restoration/README.md

 ## Citation

-If you find AMIR useful in your research, please consider citing:
+If you find RAT useful in your research, please consider citing:

 ```bibtex
 @misc{yang2024rat,